 Other of Barnes Wallis’ most potent weapons were successfully tested at Ashley Walk.
 Traditional bombing raids on large concrete structures in industrial Germany and fortifications along the French coast had not been particularly successful despite repeated attempts and it was against this background that Barnes Wallis developed the principle of an “earthquake” bomb capable of penetrating the earth or any structure before detonating.
 Their casings had to be hard enough to survive the initial impact when it penetrated the target prior to explosion seconds later.
 These bombs had to carry high payloads dropped from very high altitudes and because of the intricacies of their design each was virtually handmade.
 The first to emerge was the 12000lb “Tallboy” which, after an initial test at Ashley Walk on the night of 8/9 June, was hastily and successfully deployed the following day by 617 Squadron on the Saumur railway tunnel, 125 miles south of the battle that was raging on the Normandy beaches.
 These bombs continued to be used during the Allied invasion of Europe against heavily fortified German bunkers and U Boat pens.
 It was also a Tallboy that sunk the Tirpitz, the pride of the German Baltic fleet.

 In view of the precision required in their aerial delivery, these bombs were entrusted to 617 (Dambusters) Squadron whose Lancasters had to be specifically modified to carry them.
 Encouraged by early Tallboy testing, Barnes Wallis turned his attention to an even bigger “earthquake” bomb which became known as Grand Slam.
 This was a 22000 lb bomb that was also nicknamed “Ten Ton Tess”.
 A live version was only tested once on UK soil – in the middle of Ashley Walk range.
 On 13 March 1945 a specially modified Lancaster flying at 16000 feet released Grand Slam over Godshill.
 Barnes Wallis and many other officials were at the range to witness this live test.
 After it buried itself in the ground upon impact, they started counting.
 On nine seconds, the blast was minimal but villagers felt the earth shake for miles around and it produced an enormous crater around 130 feet in diameter and over 70 feet deep just to the north west of the Ministry of Home Security target.
-To this day it remains the largest ever explosion on British soil.
+To this day it remains the largest ever explosion from a bomb dropped on British soil.
 The crater can be seen in the bottom of the picture below with the “sub pens” top left.

 When news of the successful reached 617 Squadron, two Lancasters flown by the CO Group Captain J.E ‘Johnny’ Fauquier and Squadron Leader Charles ‘Jock’ Calder took off from Woodhall Spa both loaded with a Grand Slam.
 They required the entire length of the runway to become airborne and headed straightaway for the Bielefeld Viaduct in Germany but due to heavy cloud over the area they were forced to return to base with their bombs intact.